RROxford/RROxford.github.io/_posts/2018-01-31-sponsorship.md

 project, ensuring that activities are self-sustaining in the future.

-We are now planning a series of workshops for the coming months, and coordinating instructor training --- as usual, check our [events](../events.md) page, subscribe to our [mailing list](https://web.maillist.ox.ac.uk/ox/info/rroxford), and follow us on Twitter [@RR_Oxford](https://twitter.com/RR_Oxford) for announcements!
+We are now planning a series of workshops for the coming months, and coordinating instructor training --- as usual, check our <a href="../events">events</a> page, subscribe to our [mailing list](https://web.maillist.ox.ac.uk/ox/info/rroxford), and follow us on Twitter [@RR_Oxford](https://twitter.com/RR_Oxford) for announcements!